malc-u/petes-plumbing/README.md

 - FAQ section advises what to do in emergency situation with end step being call to action for a website user - phone number provided
 - Phone icon/favicon in FAQ section - clickable - gets users directly to phone call screen with company number already pre-entered
 - Contact section - presents phone number and emails address as well as contact form allowing website users to choose for the business to get in touch with them
+- Contact form has got all fields set as required - allows cutomer to provide all data required by the business to get in touch with them regarding booking free inspection etc.
 - Footer - provides legal info of the company as well as links to company's social media
 - Clickable phone icon - in the footer section - that gets users directly to phone call screen with company number already pre-entered
 - Clickable email icon - in the footer section - thath gets users directly to their default email application in order to get in touch with the company

 ### Potential features to implement later
+- portfolio of jobs copleted
+- back end functions to the contact form
+- Captcha function to the contact form for better protection
+- blog that would be updated regularly with tips and how-to's making website more interesting and inciting customers to return or even share the page with friends and family

 ## Technologies & tools used
 - HTML